Why Native Plants are Important for Bird Gardens

 5. Create Layers: Create layers in your garden by planting tall trees, medium-sized shrubs, and groundcovers.
 This will provide different habitats for birds and increase the diversity of your garden.

-By considering these tips, you can create a bird garden that attracts a variety of bird species.
-Remember to choose native plants adapted to your region and provide food, shelter, and nesting sites for birds.
+By considering these tips, you can create a bird garden that attracts a variety of avian species.
+Remember to choose native plants that are adapted to your region and provide food, shelter, and nesting sites for birds.
 With the right plants, you can create a beautiful and sustainable habitat for birds in your own backyard.

-Attracting a variety of bird species to your bird garden requires more than just selecting the right native plants.
+Attracting a variety of avian species to your bird garden requires more than just selecting the right native plants.
 You need to create a habitat that meets the needs of different bird species.
-Here are some tips to help you create a habitat that attracts a diverse range of bird species:
+Here are some tips to help you create a habitat that attracts a diverse range of avian species:

 Provide Water: Birds need water for drinking and bathing.
 You can provide water in the form of a birdbath, fountain, or pond.
 Make sure to keep the water clean and change it regularly.